earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 | Histogram breaks were selected to clearly show positive and negative changes ||| Histogram breaks were not adjusted|
 | Histogram axes are clearly labeled and includes units ||| Histogram axes are not clearly labeled|
 | Plot has a clear title. ||| Plot title is missing.|

+### BONUS: images are added to your report.
+1-2 additional images are added to your report - bonus points!